The cereal sector makes up a large and important section of Southern Fuel & Farm Supplies Ltd business.

 Southern Fuel& Farm Supplies Ltd also supply chemicals and fertiliser along with full agronomy advice to tillage farmers in Munster.
 Our agronomy / crop walking service is by trained IASIS technical sales representatives.

-Southern Fuel & Farm Supplies Ltd operate two grain intake depots in Cloyne and Carrigtwohill.
+Southern Fuel & Farm Supplies Ltd operates grain intake.
 We also buy and sell both green and dried grain direct from farmers.
 This has increased in recent years with the use of maxammon treated home saved grain.

 Seeding rate is affected by many different factors.
 The thousand grain weight of the seed, the time of sowing, sowing conditions and the target plant population will all impact on the seed rate.